golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ```

+It is worth to note that if you want to pass arguments to the submitted script
+you need use the double-dash symbol (`--`).
+It allows Ray to distinguish `submit` arguments from script ones ([more details](/docs/creators/ray/troubleshooting#passing-arguments-to-your-ray-script-fails)).

 ### Scale up

 Our DDS script computes 50 bridge deals by default - a rather small number - so that the execution time does not get in the way of your following this tutorial.